Robby Gordon: Cup Series

-Xfinity Series
+Nationwide Series

 Gordon's first Busch Series experience came in 2001 when he ran three races for Richard Childress Racing in the No. 21 Rockwell Automation Chevrolet.
 His best finish was fifth at Watkins Glen International.

-In 2004, after a 4-year hiatus, Gordon and longtime partner John Menard, Jr., started their own program, Robby Gordon Motorsports, letting Gordon return to team ownership for the first time since their failed Cup team in 2000.
+In 2004, after a four-year hiatus, Gordon and longtime partner John Menard, Jr., started their own program, Robby Gordon Motorsports, letting Gordon return to team ownership for the first time since their failed Cup team in 2000.
 The primary sponsor was Fruit-of-the-Loom, and the team was supplied by Richard Childress Racing, Gordon's Cup team at the time.
-The brand-new team selected the #55 and Gordon would drive in 25 NBS races.
-With the #55, Gordon earned numerous top-ten finishes, nearly won the restrictor plate Busch races that year, and earned one win which came at Richmond in the #55 Fruit-of-the-Loom Chevrolet.
+The brand-new team selected the No. 55 and Gordon would drive in 25 NBS races.
+With the No. 55, Gordon earned numerous top-ten finishes, nearly won the restrictor plate Busch races that year, and earned one win which came at Richmond in the No. 55 Fruit-of-the-Loom Chevrolet.
 From 2004 to 2010 drivers that have driven for Robby Gordon Motorsports included P. J. Jones, Bobby Labonte, David Gilliland, Kevin Conway, Scott Wimmer, Reed Sorenson and Johnny Sauter.
-The #55 performed so tremendously well that, even though the original plans for 2005 was to run a full Busch Series season, Gordon chose to move the team up to the Cup Series with support from Ultra Motorsports owner Jim Smith.
+The No. 55 performed so tremendously well that, even though the original plans for 2005 was to run a full Busch Series season, Gordon chose to move the team up to the Cup Series with support from Ultra Motorsports owner Jim Smith.
 In 2005, Robby Gordon Motorsports participated in four Busch Series Races with two races being on the road courses in Mexico City, and Watkins Glen, and two being on oval tracks.
 The primary sponsor of the team for 2005 was Red Bull Energy Drink, although Red Bull would depart at year's end.

 Gordon in the qualification for the 2010 NAPA Auto Parts 200 at Circuit Gilles Villeneuve in Montreal.

 Gordon participated in several Busch races in 2006, including a few for Dale Earnhardt Jr.'s Nationwide team (JR Motorsports).
 The most notable highlight of his season was a thrilling second-place finish at Watkins Glen on August 12.
 Driving his own No. 7 Chevy, Gordon went door-to-door with Kurt Busch, driver of the No. 39 car for Penske South Racing, for the final few laps.
 Gordon gained ground in the chicane, almost catching Busch.
 The two cars went wildly into the grass and dirt, almost wrecking each other.
 Gordon was able to save his car, as Busch went down the final straightaway to win the race.
 While being interviewed in victory lane, Busch gave Gordon praise for a great race and said it reminded him of his race with Ricky Craven at Darlington in 2003.